CIMR–Institute of Metabolic Science proteomics facility

 The CIMR–IMS Proteomics Facility (CIPF) was established to allow researchers at both institutes access to cutting-edge proteomics technologies.
 The facility focuses on peptide analysis by LC–MSMS and we have a number of instruments capable of supporting a variety of different experiments.
 We routinely perform work ranging from SDS-PAGE band analysis to quantitative proteomics but we would encourage researchers to contact us about any projects they are considering and we are happy to discuss collaborating on the application or development of new methods.

 CIPF is overseen by a steering committee comprising researchers from CIMR and IMS.
-Members of the committee include Paul Lehner (chair), Robin Antrobus, Pawan Gulati, Margaret Robinson, David Rubinsztein, David Ron, Michael Weekes David Cheesman and Yagnesh Umrania.
+Members of the committee include Paul Lehner (chair), Robin Antrobus, Pawan Gulati, Richard Kay, Margaret Robinson, David Rubinsztein, David Ron, Michael Weekes, David Cheesman and Yagnesh Umrania.

 The CIPF is situated on level 5 of CIMR.